telerik/report-server-docs/implementer-guide/setup/iis-configuration.md

 	</httpCompression>
 `````

-It is recommended to stop IIS before applying changes to the [ApplicationHost.config](https://docs.microsoft.com/en-us/iis/get-started/planning-your-iis-architecture/introduction-to-applicationhostconfig).
+It is recommended to stop IIS before applying changes to the [ApplicationHost.config](https://learn.microsoft.com/en-us/iis/get-started/planning-your-iis-architecture/introduction-to-applicationhostconfig).

+## Preserving IIS Settings

+The _Telerik Report Server_ settings applied in the IIS console, including the HTTPS bindings and AppPool identity, will be preserved if you are with version [R3 2023 SP1 (9.2.23.1114)](https://www.telerik.com/support/whats-new/report-server/release-history/progress-telerik-report-server-r3-2023-sp1-9-2-23-1114) or later and upgrade to a newer version.

+When upgrading from _Telerik Report Server_ `9.2.23.1010 or older`, you need to reapply the IIS Settings after the upgrade.

+This means that if you need to automatically preserve the IIS Settings, first you need to upgrade to `9.2.23.1114 or later` and reapply the settings.

+__Example__:

+* IIS settings will be lost

+	When upgrading from `9.0.23.118` to `10.0.24.131`

+	When upgrading from `9.2.23.1010` to `9.2.23.1114`

+* IIS settings will be kept

+	When upgrading from `9.2.23.1114` to `10.0.24.131`

+	When upgrading from `10.0.24.131` to `10.1.24.605`